FueledByOCHD/Realms-Invasion-Info-Center/Tutorials/Prototypes/Protoframe/DebugSystem.md

 #### **Debug Logging Feature**

 This system uses a custom logging feature which is built ontop of the normal 'print' feature of lua.
-This system is used along side [Call Result Feature](), [Inline Errors Feature](), [Try Catch Feature]() to provide a unique debugging Experience.
+This system is used along side [Call Result Feature](https://github.com/FueledByOCHD/Realms-Invasion-Info-Center/blob/develop/Tutorials/Prototypes/Protoframe/DebugSystem.md#call-result-feature), [Try Catch Feature](https://github.com/FueledByOCHD/Realms-Invasion-Info-Center/blob/develop/Tutorials/Prototypes/Protoframe/DebugSystem.md#try-catch-feature) to provide a unique debugging Experience.
 This feature uses one public method call to provide the logic to Log Messages, Call Results and Error Data.
 Along with a planned feature for scrubbing objects to print them for easier debugging of Objects.

 This call looks like this (with all paramaters explains after)
 ```lua